 The destruction from wildfire has been increasing in recent years.
 In 2016, more than 67,000 wildfires burned over 5.5 million acres and consumed 4,312 structures across the nation.
 Make sure your home and property do not become a statistic by understanding the risks and what to do about them.

 There are a number of resources to help you prepare your home for a wildfire event.
-The NW Insurance Council, WSRB and Grange Insurance created this short video with helpful tips on how to create a wildfire defensible space around your home.
+The NW Insurance Council, Grange Insurance, and WSRB created this short video with helpful tips on how to create a wildfire defensible space around your home.

-The single most important thing you can do is build defensible space around your home.
-This limits fuel for the wildfire.
+The single most important thing you can do is build defensible space around your home.1 This limits fuel for the wildfire.

 - Use fire-resistant plants and shrubs in your landscape planning.